Instagram Hottie Lana Rhoades Opts To Go Braless Under Revealing Sweater: ‘Pretty In Pink’

 Lana Rhoades let it all hang out in a tiny sweater for her most recent Instagram update.
 The hot model posted the racy picture to her account on Saturday.

-In the sexy shot, Lana opted to go braless under a pink cropped sweater that tied at the top and was left mostly open to flaunt her bare chest underneath.
+In the sexy shot, Lana opted to go braless under a pink cropped sweater that tied at the top and was left mostly open to flaunt much of her bare chest underneath.
 She paired the sweater with some light-colored denim jeans.

 The ensemble showcased the model’s ample cleavage, flat tummy, impressive abs, tiny waist, and curvy hips.
 Lana accessorized the look with some pink polish on her nails and a matching pink handbag.

-Lana wore her long, dark brown hair parted to the side and pushed over her shoulder into a twisted braid.
-She rocked a bombshell makeup look, which consisted of defined eyebrows, thick lashes, and pink eye shadow.
+Lana wore her long, dark brown hair parted on the side and pushed over her shoulder in a thick braid.
+She rocked a bombshell makeup look, an application which consisted of defined eyebrows, thick lashes, and pink eyeshadow.

 The model completed the glam look with pink blush on her cheeks, a shimmering highlighter on her face, and light pink lipstick.

-Lana posed with one arm at her side and the other raised up behind her head.
-She looked to the side of the camera for the snap as she stood in front of some green shrubbery and white flowers.
+Lana posed with one arm at her side and the other raised behind her head.
+She looked off to the side for the snap, as she stood in front of some green shrubbery and white flowers.

 Many of Lana’s over 7 million followers went wild for the snap, clicking the like button more than 724,000 times and leaving nearly 3,000 comments in the hours after it was shared to the platform.